Substituted tryptamine: Synthesis

 The chemical syntheses of numerous tryptamines have been described by Alexander Shulgin in his book TiHKAL (Tryptamines I Have Known and Loved).
 A well-known and widely used synthetic approach for making tryptamines is the Speeter–Anthony route, which starts with indole.
 Other tryptamine synthesis routes have also been described, for instance starting with tryptamine rather than indole.
+The chemical syntheses of the psychedelic tryptamines bufotenin (5-HO-DMT) and 5-MeO-DMT (mebufotenin) have been comprehensively reviewed.